Bureau of Ocean Energy Management, Interior.

 To request additional information about this ICR, contact Anna Atkinson by email, or by telephone at 703-787-1025.
 You may also view the ICR at http://www.reginfo.gov/public/do/PRAMain.

 Start Supplemental Information

 In accordance with the Paperwork Reduction Act of 1995, BOEM provides the general public and other Federal agencies with an opportunity to comment on new, proposed, revised, and continuing collections of information.
-This helps BOEM assess the impact of our information collection requirements and minimize the public's reporting burden.
-It also helps the public understand our information collection requirements and provide the requested data in the desired format.
+This helps BOEM assess the impact of the information collection requirements and minimize the public's reporting burden.
+It also helps the public understand BOEM's information collection requirements and provide the requested data in the desired format.

 BOEM protects proprietary information in accordance with the Freedom of Information Act (5 U.S.C.
 552) and the Department of the Interior's implementing regulations (43 CFR part 2), and under applicable sections of 30 CFR parts 550 and 552 promulgated pursuant to Outer Continental Shelf Lands Act (OCSLA) at 43 U.S.C.
 1352(c).

-There has been no competitive leasing activity in the OCS for minerals other than oil, gas, and sulphur for many years.
+There has been no competitive leasing activity in the OCS for minerals other than oil, gas, and sulfur for many years.
 Accordingly, BOEM has not generally collected information under this Part of its regulations.
 However, since these are regulatory requirements, the potential exists for information to be collected.
 Therefore, we are renewing OMB approval for this information collection.

 OMB Control Number: 1010-0081.

 Type of Review: Extension of a currently approved collection.